varunvegi30/Data-Mining/README.md

 Code can be executed using the following command – python3 BFR.py <input_file> <n_cluster> <output_file>

-_If you need access to the datasets I made use of, please feel free to contact me._
+_If you need access to the datasets I used, contact me._